Slovak strongman Robert Fico follows the Orban playbook

 Slovakia also does not have the puffed up self-importance of Hungary or the heft of Poland to go head to head with Brussels.

-“Slovakia doesn’t have self-confidence about striking out on their own,” says Professor Haughton of Birmingham University.
+“Slovakia doesn’t have self-confidence about striking out on their own,” says Professor Tim Haughton of Birmingham University.
 “They are more worried about the international implications of what they do.”

 Slovakia was left out of the first wave of Nato enlargement in 1999 because Meciar had turned the country into a “black hole” in the centre of Europe, in former US secretary of state Madeline Albright’s words.
 The country has never forgotten that black mark and ever since it has been the most consistently pro-EU country of the Visegrad Group and the only one that has adopted the euro so far (under Fico).